Mental Health Matters

 Statistically speaking, not getting into medical school on the first try is by no means career-ending.
 In fact, the AMA reports the average age of students starting medical school is 24!
 So, please do not be discouraged by this extensive process or "pit stops" in your 3, 5, 10, etc. year plans.

 Not too long ago, I was in your shoes.
-I was a pre-med student with so many questions just trying to keep her head above water as an Organic Chemistry major at UGA while working to "beef-up" my med-school application.
+I was a pre-med student with so many questions just trying to keep her head above water as a Biological Science major at UGA while working to "beef-up" my med-school application.
 My hope for this blog, website and social media platform is to be a raw, reliable and encouraging resource.
 I hope my transparency and inability to sugarcoat life's ups and downs offers you a sense of comfort that whatever your path to medical school looks like, it is the right one for you!

 INTRODUCTIONS